masashiswingle/hackify/README.md

 # soundBear

-Voice activated music player, which provides variety of useful information for each artist and song played.
+Voice activated music player, which provides variety of useful information for every song and artist.

 ## Tech Stack